 - 2.1 Coiling Door.
 A vertically operating door that includes a curtain which wraps into a spiral when opening. - 2.2 Cycle.
 A door or grille moved from the closed position to the fully open position and returned to the closed position. - 2.3 Folding Door.
 A door made of two or more sections hinged together that fold against each other when opened horizontally. - 2.4 High Performance Door.
 A power-operated rolling, folding or sliding non-residential door, generally characterized by either 100 or more cycles per day or 20 or more inches per second opening speed, and typically made-to-order and/or designed for higher durability, and/or designed to break away due to equipment impact. - 2.5 High Performance Grille.
-A power-operated rolling grille, generally characterized by either 100 or more cycles per day or 20 or more inches per second opening speed, and
+A poweroperated rolling grille, generally characterized by either 100 or more cycles per day or 20 or more inches per second opening speed, and typically made-to-order and/or designed for higher durability, and/or designed to break away due to equipment impact.

-- typically made-to-order and/or designed for higher durability. - 2.6 Multi-Leaf Door.
-A door made of two or more stacking horizontal sections which interlock without the benefit of hinges. - 2.7 One-piece Door.
-See Rigid Door. - 2.8 Rigid Door.
+- 2.6 High Speed Door.
+A type of high performance door with a minimum opening rate of 32 inches per second and a minimum closing rate of 24 inches per second. - 2.7 High Speed Grille.
+A type of high performance grille with a minimum opening rate of 32 inches per second and a minimum closing rate of 24 inches per second. - 2.8 Multi-Leaf Door.
+A door made of two or more stacking horizontal sections which interlock without the benefit of hinges. - 2.9 One-piece Door.
+See Rigid Door. - 2.10 Rigid Door.
 A door made in one rigid piece designed to close an entire opening.
-Opening and closing is accomplished by pivoting the door about an axis, with or without a horizontal track to guide the top of the door. - 2.9 Rolling Door.
-A vertically operating coiling door typically used in commercial or industrial applications. - 2.10 Rolling Grille.
-A vertically operating coiling door typically consisting of assembled interlinked rods of steel, stainless steel, or aluminum. - 2.11 Sectional Door.
-A door made of two or more horizontal sections hinged together vertically so as to provide a door large enough to close the entire opening and which is guided into the horizontal tracks, or into the vertical position by means of an extended vertical track door. - 2.12 Sliding Door.
-A door consisting of a single panel, or bi-parting panels, operating horizontally. - 2.13 Vertical Bi-Folding Door.
-A door made of two sections hinged together and fold against each other when opened vertically. - 2.14 Vertical Sliding Door.
+Opening and closing is accomplished by pivoting the door about an axis, with or without a horizontal track to guide the top of the door. - 2.11 Rolling Door.
+A vertically operating coiling door typically used in commercial or industrial applications. - 2.12 Rolling Grille.
+A vertically operating coiling door typically consisting of assembled interlinked rods of steel, stainless steel, or aluminum. - 2.13 Sectional Door.
+A door made of two or more horizontal sections hinged together vertically so as to provide a door large enough to close the entire opening and which is guided into the horizontal tracks, or into the vertical position by means of an extended vertical track system. - 2.14 Sliding Door.
+A door consisting of a single panel, or bi-parting panels, operating horizontally.

+- 2.15 Vertical Bi-Folding Door.
+A door made of two sections hinged together and fold against each other when opened vertically. - 2.16 Vertical Sliding Door.
 A door made of single or multiple sections attached at the edges that move as a unit vertically